Toward Sufficient Statistical Power in Algorithmic Bias Assessment: A Test for ABROCA: Method

 Statistical power quantifies the likelihood of detecting a true effect when it exists, such as identifying bias in a model or comparing biases between models.
 In frequentist hypothesis testing, there are two hypotheses: the null hypothesis ($H_0$), which assumes no bias or no difference in model accuracy, and the alternative hypothesis ($H_1$), which assumes the presence of bias or differences in model accuracy.
 Errors can occur in this framework: a false positive error (Type I) occurs when $H_0$ is incorrectly rejected, and a false negative error (Type II) occurs when $H_1$ is incorrectly rejected.
 The probability of committing a Type II error is denoted as $\beta$, and statistical power is defined as $1 - \beta$.
 Thus, power represents the probability of correctly detecting bias when it is present in the population (Table \ref{tab:confusion_matrix}).

 Statistical power increases with sample size and more precise estimates \cite{wickelmaier2021simulating}.
-To evaluate power in the specific context of algorithmic bias analysis with ABROCA, it is necessary to develop statistical tests and simulation procedures.
+Statistical tests and simulation procedures must be developed to evaluate power in the specific context of algorithmic bias analysis with ABROCA.
 This study introduces a statistical test for ABROCA, enabling power estimation for common sample sizes in the field (see Section \ref{sec:method:test} and Algorithm \ref{algo:random-test}).

 The steps for computing statistical power follow the framework proposed by Wickelmaier \citeyear{wickelmaier2021simulating}.
 First, a minimally relevant effect size must be determined.
 For this study, we assume an effect size corresponding to different AUC differences ranging from 0.02 to 0.2 as a meaningful starting point while recognizing that different effect sizes may have varying practical implications.
-Using simulation methods outlined by Borchers and Baker \cite{borchers2025abroca}, we repeatedly generate sample datasets under specified conditions, apply the statistical tests, and analyze the resulting p-value distributions.
-The proportion of simulations where the p-value falls below a significance threshold (e.g., $\alpha = 0.05$) provides an estimate of the statistical power.
+Using simulation methods outlined by Borchers and Baker \cite{borchers2025abroca}, we repeatedly generate sample datasets under specified conditions, apply the statistical tests, and analyze the resulting $p$-value distributions.
+The proportion of simulations where the $p$-value falls below a significance threshold (e.g., $\alpha = 0.05$) provides an estimate of the statistical power.

 To simulate the statistical power for testing ABROCA, the following steps are taken: